paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

+- I've used `>` for code instead of indentation or triple tick.
+Use triple tick.

 - Add function composition and refactor `doc-code`.

 - Disassemble `lc` and see how many instructions are encodable by `lc`.